GTPB/IBB21/pages/Introduction.md

 ## Exercise 2

 GC content is informative in several ways.
-Higher GC content levels indicates a relatively higher melting temperature in molecular biology, and DNA sequences that encode proteins tend to be found in GC-rich regions of the genome.
+Higher GC content levels indicate a relatively higher melting temperature in molecular biology and DNA sequences that encode proteins tend to be found in GC-rich regions of the genome.
+In this exercise we will filter

 Filter data from seq facility according to GC content.
 Low GC content no conding sequences.

 ***********************************************************************
 ***********************************************************************